California Baptist University MFT Program: Comprehensive Profile and Student Fit Analysis

 Department / School: Division of Psychology, College of Behavioral and Social Sciences.

-Campus Locations: Main campus at 8432 Magnolia Avenue, Riverside, CA 92504.
+Campus Location: Main campus at 8432 Magnolia Avenue, Riverside, CA 92504.
 The program is also offered in an online format.
+See the California Baptist University home page.

 Modality: On-campus evening format (classes generally Monday through Thursday with some Saturday sessions) and an online format that combines synchronous and asynchronous coursework.

-Licensure Track: LMFT track.
+Licensure Track: California LMFT.
 Students may elect additional coursework to qualify for LPCC or dual LMFT/LPCC licensure.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 The program is approved by the California Board of Behavioral Sciences as meeting educational requirements for LMFT licensure under Business and Professions Code section 4980.36.
 The program is not listed in the COAMFTE or CACREP accreditation directories.